Welcome to WebmasterWorld Guest from 126.96.36.199

 I usually recommend putting a slightly different template/look-n-feel on new ones that don't sell as expected or old stale ones.
 It's a bit of spice that gets the product going for some reason.

-I know it's been a while but this is a really interesting thread.
-The nature of your traffic obviously changed related to Google Panda's release.
 I think the easy response here is to look at the top keywords in traffic sources you had before and after panda.
 That should show you that you had more qualified relevant visitors before.

 DO you know which keywords are used to come to you site?